This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 Poitiers

-We are establishing a Twinning arrangment with L'Eglise Réformée de Poitiers in France and plan to organise visits/exchanges in the coming months and years.
+We have a Twinning arrangement with L'Eglise Réformée de Poitiers in France and have organised visits/exchanges.

 Contact: Keith Wright or the Minister